 Water parks aren’t just for the summer.
-In fact, since we live in Chicago, where the cold weather months far outnumber the warm ones, we think these all-season water parks are a wish come true.
+In fact, since we live in Chicago where the cold weather months far outnumber the warm ones, we think these all-season water parks are a wish come true.

 And here in Chicagoland, we’ve got a handful of indoor water parks that are worth the drive.
-Indoor water parks are currently open during the pandemic and many locations have implemented safety requirements to help keep families safe.

 - Address: 1700 Nations Drive, Gurnee

 They’ve got everything you’ll need for a great staycation, so you’ll park your car and won’t return to it until it’s time to go home.
 We’re obsessed with the really crazy slides that drop you, free-fall style into the water and the baby area, which will entertain even the tiniest babies.
 When you’re tired of the water activities, let your kids blow off the rest of their energy at the 10,000-square-foot indoor theme park.
-Go bowling alley or conquer the climbing wall.
+Go to the bowling alley or conquer the climbing wall.

 - Address: 200 Lindsey Lane, Bolingbrook

 If you live in the west and south portions of Chicagoland, this option works great for your family.
 There are two water slides and a Parkie the Pelican tot slide, tumble buckets and a 10-person hot tub (when parents need a break).
 This is operated by the park district and it’s smaller than other indoor water parks.

 Pirate’s Cay Indoor Waterpark